 The Mission of the Mar Vista Community Council (MVCC) is to provide a forum for discussion of issues that affect the quality of life of MVCC Stakeholders, and to facilitate stakeholder communication and serve as the advocate for the Council area with officials of the City of Los Angeles and other governmental and non-governmental entities.

 As advocates, we provide a forum for discussion of issues that affect Stakeholders' quality of life and take those concerns to the officials of the City of Los Angeles, other governmental and non-governmental entities, and developers.
 We do this through the process of a Community Impact Statement (CIS).
-Each CIS is shared with City decision-makers attached to a Council File within the LA City Clerk's Council File Management System.
+Each CIS is shared with City decision-makers attached to a Council File or reference number within the LA City Clerk's Council File Management System.

 The MVCC only can be effective by the combined energy of all the volunteers who choose to become involved in the process both as elected leaders, and also as concerned residents who take the time to involve themselves in the committees, activities, forums, and debates of the Council.